ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2020-01-16-Running-Smart-With-Machine-Learning-And-Strava.md

 The running science, simplified
 -------
-Given all of the above, for each athlete, there exists an optimal but _fucking_ difficult to find balance between
+Given all of the above, for each athlete, there exists an optimal but _very_ difficult to find balance between
 * Easy and hard effort per activity
 * Running and resting, depending on your previous activities
 * Easy runs, long runs, interval trainings, tempo runs